 When viewing allocations on the timeline, you'll see the percentage of a resource’s total available working hours that are allocated for the selected time period.
 This view also makes it possible to pinpoint exactly where and when a resource is under- or overallocated.

 To change the allocation dates (but keep the allocation percentage the same), click in the middle of the bar and drag it to a new position on the timeline.
-Master Planning automatically accounts for weekends and holidays.
+The Resource Center automatically accounts for weekends and holidays.

 If you want to extend or shorten the allocation, click and drag the handles at either end of the bar and drag.
 This will only change the hours (not the percentage) allocated to the resource.